Cloud migration is the process of moving data, applications or other business elements to a cloud computing environment.

 A number of factors influence an organization's decision to consider if an app or workload should move to the cloud.

 The COVID-19 pandemic spurred many businesses to speed up their plans to move to the cloud, particularly with increased remote work requirements.
 At the same time, workers and consumers now want better user experiences in all aspects of their digital lives.
+The scalability and global availability of the public cloud can play a central role in enhancing workload performance and improving those user experiences.
+Single cloud deployments are shifting to hybrid and multi-cloud strategies intended to allow businesses to benefit from the unique strengths of different providers while meeting specific business needs.

 Ready to migrate to the cloud?
 Answer these questions